 - Physical Therapy/Occupational Therapy (PCP Referral)

 - Substance Use Disorders Treatment (PCP Referral and PAR)

-The American Academy of Pediatrics Bright Future Schedule is a list of needed care and how often your child needs care.
-For more information visit the Colorado Department of Health Care Policy & Financing website.
+The Bright Futures Recommendations for Preventive Pediatric Health Care periodicity schedule is a list of needed care and how often your child needs that care.
+For additional information visit the Colorado Department of Health Care Policy & Financing website.